New Patients 410-642-5634

 How long does it take for a dental bridge to settle?

 The average period of adjustment time for a patient after getting a bridge is two weeks.
-After your dentist places your bridge, we recommend staying away from extreme temperatures, such as very hot or cold foods.
+However, this can vary from patient to patient.
+During this period, you may experience some discomfort or sensitivity as your mouth adjusts to the new bridge.
+After your dentist places your bridge, we suggest staying away from extreme temperatures, such as very hot or cold foods.